What Are Cold Sores?

 Schedule Your Consult Today!

-Getting a cold sore is never fun, and at TruDerm in Allen, TX we understand you want it controlled fast and effectively.
+Getting a cold sore is never fun, and at TruDerm in Allen and Plano, TX we understand you want it controlled fast and effectively.
 We will work with you to diagnose the condition and then create a treatment plan so that future outbreaks are kept to a minimum.
 Call our office to learn more and schedule your appointment with one of our providers.